A snake will sometimes bite in self-defence if disturbed or provoked.

 - itchy lumps on the skin (hives or nettle rash)

-- swelling of the lips, tongue and gums
+- swelling of the lips, tongue, gums and throat

 - breathing difficulties with wheezing, similar to asthma